divinenephron/tidykosmic/README.md

 The tidykosmic R package estimates reference intervals from routinely collected laboratory data.
 It does this by fitting a normal distribution to the central part of the observed data.
-The [original C++ library](https://gitlab.miracum.org/kosmic/kosmic) was written by Jakob Zierk and others.
+The [original kosmic C++ library](https://gitlab.miracum.org/kosmic/kosmic) was written by Jakob Zierk and others.